||Avec Le Soleil Sortant De Sa Bouche:|

 33 1/3 EP (Flat Tire + 3) - 7" - 1979

-The Government ruled Toronto's Queen Street West during the post-punk years of 1979-1981, serving up quirky rhythms with dollops of sardonic wit at bars like The Edge, The Beverly, and Larry's Hideawa...
+The Government ruled Toronto's edgy Queen Street West during the fruitful post-punk nexus of 1979-1981.
+They served up their heady music with dollops of quirky rhythms and sardonic wit at landmarks l...

 (various artists) - 1979

-By the very late seventies, punk would infiltrate the milk-fed hinterlands of this continent, and no self-respecting scene was complete without a compilation of its own motley assortment of half-talen...
+By the very late seventies, punk was starting to infiltrate the milk-fed hinterlands of this continent, and no self-respecting scene was complete without a compilation of its own motley assortment of ...

 Rat Race / Good Filthy Fun - 7" - 1979

 Like a fiery comet, Active Dog was a short-lived affair, setting ablaze the nascent Vancouver punk scene for less than two years in 1978 and 1979.
 Formed out of the embers of psychedelic jam band Ste...

 Talk's Cheap - 12" EP - 1979

 By the fall of 1977, sleepy London, Ontario had already played host to Eddie and the Hot Rods for a notorious three-night stand and was experiencing its own nascent punk scene when transplanted Manc...